mhahsler/CS7320-AI/README.md

 ## Working on Assignments

-You can fork this repository to work on your solutions locally.
+You can fork this repository to work on your solutions with version control.
 The notebook needs to be a complete project report with documentation (including your design choices), code and the results (e.g., tables with simulation results) with a short discussion of what they mean.
 Use the provided notebook cells and insert additional code and markdown cells as needed.

 To submit your finished assignment for CS 5/7302, the compiled notebook into a pdf (either export the notebook as pdf or print to pdf).
 Do not submit the raw notebook or a html file since [Canvas](https://www.smu.edu/OIT/Services/Canvas) does not support instructor annotations for these file types.